lmarburger/hotwire-js/README.md

         .bind("item_deselected", delegate.handleItemDeselected);

     // Using Hotwire
-    $("ul#tabs").hotwire("click", "item_selected", "item_deselected", delegate);
+    $("ul#tabs").hotwire(delegate, "click", "item_selected", "item_deselected");

 Hotwire uses convention to wire up event handlers.
-You simply give it a bunch of events and a delegate where the handlers live, and it'll wire things up.
+Simply give it a delegate where the handlers live and a bunch of events to attach and it'll wire things up.

-Wiring up a click event, Hotwire will look on the delegate supplied for a method named "handleClick".
+Wiring up a click event, for example, Hotwire will look on the delegate supplied for a method named "handleClick".
 Simple.
 It's not rocket science, but it might save you a few keystrokes.

 ## Note on Patches/Pull Requests